ihr-it-projekt/DayZModsInfo/TBWarParty/Readme.md

     - max Kills
     - round number
     - Team Kills
+- frees different states when player joins a lobby or match (Is not important for TBWarParty):
+  - sick states
+  - cuts
+  - hunger
+  - thirst
+  - fever
+  - heat
+  - influence
+  - blood and health
+  - blood and health regeneration
+  - shock and shock damage
+  - toxic
+  - heat comfort
+  - immune system
+  - stomach
 - Admin can
   - Reload config in game
   - can disable Match creation for other players, so only admins can create new matches